Asteroids

 where the asteroids are

 Though there are over a million asteroids, the volume of space they inhabit is very large, so they are far apart from one another.
-Unlike the movie The Empire Strikes Back, where the spacecrafts flying through an asteroid belt could not avoid crashing into them, real asteroids are at least tens of thousands of kilometers apart from each other.
-Several spacecraft sent to the outer planets have travelled through the asteroid belt with no problems.
+Unlike the movie The Empire Strikes Back and other space movies, where the spacecrafts flying through an asteroid belt could not avoid crashing into them, real asteroids are at least tens of thousands of kilometers apart from each other.
+Spacecraft sent to the outer planets have travelled through the asteroid belt with no problems (and no swerving about).

 1. C: they are carbonaceous---made of silicate materials with a lot of carbon compounds so they appear very dark.
 They reflect only 3 to 4% of the sunlight hitting them.
 You can tell what they are made of by analyzing the spectra of sunlight reflecting off of them.
 This reflectance spectra shows that they are primitive, unchanged since they first solidified about 4.6 billion years ago.
-A sizable fraction of the asteroids are of this type.
-The asteroid called Mathilde, explored by the NEAR spacecraft is an example of this type (see picture below).
+A great majority of the asteroids are of this type.
+The asteroid called Mathilde, explored by the NEAR spacecraft; possibly Lutetia (either C or M-type), explored by the Rosetta spacecraft; near-Earth asteroid Bennu, orbited by OSIRIS-REx; near-Earth asteroid Ryugu, orbited by Hayabusa2; and Ceres, orbited by Dawn for two years are examples of this type (see picture below).
+Mars' moons, Phobos and Deimos, are captured C-type asteroids.

 2. S: they are made of silicate materials without the dark carbon compounds so they appear brighter than the C types.
 They reflect about 15 to 20% of the sunlight hitting them.
-Most of them appear to be primitive and they make up a smaller fraction of the asteroids than the C types.
-Gaspra and Ida, explored by the Galileo spacecraft on its way to Jupiter, are examples of this type (see picture below).
+Most of them appear to be primitive.
+Although S types make up a smaller fraction of the asteroids than the C types, most of the asteroids that have been visited by spacecraft so far have been the S-type: Gaspra and Ida/Dactyl, explored by the Galileo spacecraft on its way to Jupiter; Eros, orbited by the NEAR spacecraft for a year; Steins, visited by Rosetta; Annefrank, visited by Stardust on its way to Comet Wild; Braille, visited by Deep Space 1; Itokawa, orbited by Hayabusa; the near-Earth asteroid Toutatis, visited by China's lunar probe Chang'e 2 during one of Toutatis' regular four-year close fly-bys of the Earth in 2012, and Vesta, orbited by Dawn for a year (see picture below).

 3. M: they are made of metals like iron and nickel.
 These rare type of asteroids are brighter than the S and C types.
-We think they are the remains of the cores of differentiated objects.
+We think they are the remains of the cores of differentiated objects such as Vesta and Ceres.
 Large objects were hot enough in the early solar system so that they were liquid.
 This allowed the dense materials like iron and nickel to sink to the center while the lighter material like ordinary silicate rock floated up to the top.
 Smaller objects cooled off quicker than larger objects, so they underwent less differentiation.
-In the early solar system, collisions were much more common and some of the smaller differentiated large asteroids collided with one another, breaking them apart and exposing their metallic cores.
+In the early solar system, collisions were much more common and some of the differentiated large asteroids collided with one another, breaking them apart and exposing their metallic cores.
+Lutetia may be an M-type asteroid.

 asteroids visited by spacecraft

-The Japanese Aerospace Exploration Agency has a spacecraft called Hayabusa enroute back to Earth after orbiting and landing on Itokawa, a small near-Earth asteroid only half a kilometer in length.
-Hayabusa collected at least one sample from the asteroid's surface and will return to Earth in June 2010.
+The Japanese Aerospace Exploration Agency (JAXA) launched a spacecraft called Hayabusa to land and extract a sample from Itokawa, a small near-Earth S-type asteroid only half a kilometer in length (535 x 294 x 209 meters).
+Hayabusa collected at least one sample from the asteroid's surface and returned to Earth in June 2010.
 Below are images of Itokawa from Hayabusa when it was just 7 kilometers from the asteroid.
 It has a rough surface but very few impact craters.
 Itokawa is basically a rubble pile formed by the ejecta from a large impact on a larger object coming back together gravitationally.
+Its composition is very much like the chondrite meteorites with little iron or other metals.

 itokawa image from Hayabusa